Azathothas/Stars/README.md

 - [scullionw/dirstat-rs](https://github.com/scullionw/dirstat-rs) – (fastest?) disk usage cli, similar to windirstat.
 - [sectordistrict/intentrace](https://github.com/sectordistrict/intentrace) – intentrace is strace with intent, it goes all the way for you instead of half the way. intentrace is currently in beta
 - [segersniels/supdock](https://github.com/segersniels/supdock) – What's Up, Doc(ker)?
 A convenient way to interact with the docker daemon using prompts.
-- [serpent-os/tools](https://github.com/serpent-os/tools) – The home of moss (system state manager) and boulder (moss format build tool)
+- [serpent-os/tools](https://github.com/serpent-os/tools) – The home of moss (system state and package manager) and boulder (moss format build tool)
 - [shadow/shadow](https://github.com/shadow/shadow) – Shadow is a discrete-event network simulator that directly executes real application code, enabling you to simulate distributed systems with thousands of network-connected processes in realistic and scalable private network experiments using your laptop, desktop, or server running Linux.
 - [sharkdp/bat](https://github.com/sharkdp/bat) – A cat(1) clone with wings.
 - [sharkdp/binocle](https://github.com/sharkdp/binocle) – a graphical tool to visualize binary data